Investment Style and Philosophy

 Sprint and Clearwire dead money

 An example that did not work was Sprint/Clearwire.
 After holding the stock for several years we wound up selling Clearwire for about our cost.
 We were attracted to Clearwire because the company held more usable wireless spectrum than either AT&T or Verizon.
 We thought this would put a floor under the stock.
 It did not.
-Sprint held a controlling interest in Clearwire started to compete with Clearwire and treated Clearwire shareholders like a proverbial red-headed stepchild.
+Sprint held a controlling interest in Clearwire.
+Sprint believed Clearwire's success came at Sprint's expense.
+Sprint started to compete with Clearwire and treated Clearwire shareholders like a proverbial red-headed stepchildren.
 In 2013, SoftBank purchased Sprint for what we believed was a low purchase price.
 After several years, Softbank sold Sprint to T-Mobile for about 20% more than it originally paid.

 Tales from the Asymmetric Portfolio